Student Employee Appreciation Week: April 12-18, 2015

-Create a short essay (250-500 words) responding to one of the prompts listed below:
+Create a short essay (250-500 words) responding to a prompt in one of the categories listed below:

 - How has what you’ve learned on your job enhanced what you’ve learned in your classes? – feel free to describe classes in general, or use one or two classes as examples

-- What do you want others to know about working at Dartmouth? – consider an audience of faculty, staff, students, prospective students and their families
+- What do you want others to know about working at Dartmouth? – consider an audience of faculty, staff, students, or prospective students

 - How has working at Dartmouth impacted you? – share your personal story

-- Essays must be submitted electronically to Student Employment Office by Friday, April 11, 2014.*
+- Essays must be submitted electronically to Student.Employment.Office@dartmouth.edu by 5pm on Friday, April 10, 2015.*